This accessibility statement applies to the NHS Jobs website for employers.

 Many features on the website need to be accessibility-reviewed to make sure they’re implemented correctly for users with accessibility needs.

-The use of aria-labels on the website needs to be reviewed to make sure they meet accessibility guidelines.
+The use of ARIA labels on the website needs to be reviewed to make sure they meet accessibility guidelines.

 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By May 2021, we plan to either fix these or replace them with accessible HTML pages.
+We plan to either fix these or replace them with accessible HTML pages.

 Any new PDFs or Word documents we publish will meet accessibility standards.